PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

             - It is a checkbox.
         - Funding Account
             - Applicable only when SLOA is true.
-            - On hover of records, shows `Add Account` button where users can add a funding account.
+            - On hover of records, shows pencil icon.
+On clicks, opens the  `Select Funding Account` dialog where users can add a funding account.
+            - Shows `-` until funding account is not avaialble. once funding account is added, shows that funding account name.

 ### UI Rule